AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/getting-started-wknd-tutorial-develop.md

 ## WKND Design {#wknd-site}

 The WKND is a fictional online magazine and blog that focuses on nightlife, activities, and events in several international cities.
 To make this tutorial closer to a real-world scenario one of Adobe's talented UX designers created the mockups for the site.
-Over the course of the tutorial various pieces of the mockup are implemented into a fully authorable AEM site.
+Over the course of the tutorial various pieces of the mockup are implemented into a fully author-able AEM site.
 Special thanks to **Lorenzo Buosi** who created the beautiful design for the WKND site.

 Below is an overview video of the site and functionality.